CaptOrb/captorb.github.io/_posts/2025-06-04-task-app-aws.md

 ## Future Enhancements
-- Add a CI/CD pipeline to upload frontend code to S3 to invalidate the cache and upload backend to ECR (coming soon!)
+- Add a CI/CD pipeline to upload frontend code to S3 to invalidate the cache and upload backend to ECR
 - In a production environment with real users, enable CloudTrail and GuardDuty for increased security (cost involved)
 - If cost wasn't an issue, use NAT Gateway instead of a NAT instance
 - Could use the Cloud Development Kit (CDK) to create the CloudFormation template